 - An after school schedule

-- A bedtime routine and checklist - make sure your family is prepared to hit the ground running tomorrow
+- An evening routine and bedtime checklist--make sure your family is prepared to hit the ground running tomorrow

 Make Household Expectations Crystal Clear